From Dark Corner to DOT-COM:

 lives simply are more hectic than they once were.
 Whether it is because of the

-demise of the single, 9-to-5 job in a household, the increasing competition
+demise of the single, 9-to-5 job in a household, the increasing competition for

-responsibility into the "to do" list of our Palm Pilots.
+"to do" list of our Palm Pilots.

-If you doubt the power of the convenience argument, think
+If you doubt the power of the convenience argument,

-mealtime and look at the people lined up inside and at the drive-through
+at any mealtime and look at the people lined up inside and at the drive-through

 windows to get their generous, convenient helpings of carbohydrates, fats,